 In recent years, there has been a lot of interest in CBD isolate, which contains only one isolated cannabinoid.
 However, many people don’t realize that the entourage effect is not present in an isolate.
 In fact, 150 mg of single-molecule CBD is not equivalent to 150 mg of whole-plant CBD extract.

 Processing full-spectrum CBD is most effective when extracting the oil from premium hemp flower, rather than stems, seeds, or stalks.
 This is because the flower contains the highest quality and most effective natural cannabinoids.

 The hemp plant contains 120 different terpenes and in various quantities.
 The variety and amount of terpenes that are in a bottle of full-spectrum CBD will depend on the hemp quality and the method of processing.
 The good news is that lab tests are able to analyze the content of cannabinoids, as well as the presence of terpenes.

 But why are terpenes so important for full-spectrum CBD oils?
-Well for starters, terpenes are natural molecules which have the ability to enhance our health and well-being.
-When combined in full-spectrum oil with other cannabinoids, the benefits are multiplied, thanks to the entourage effect.
+Well for starters, terpenes are natural molecules — when combined in full-spectrum oil with other cannabinoids, the benefits are multiplied, thanks to the entourage effect.

 Final Thought on Terpenes and Why They are Important to Full-spectrum CBD Oil

 Terpenes have a lot more to offer than just flavor and scent.
-Many people are unaware that they also have a wide range of therapeutic benefits.
+Many people are unaware that they also have a wide range of natural uses.
 As much as CBD can be consumed as a single supplement, you stand to gain more from the interaction of all hemp compounds, thanks to the entourage effect.
-As terpenes interact together with cannabinoids, they magnify the health benefits and also create a stable balance of nutrients in the body.
+As terpenes interact together with cannabinoids, they magnify their interaction with the body and create a stable balance of nutrients.